| |

 running the Wolf

-Gym as a martial arts centre.
+Gym as a martial arts school.

 Upon his return to England, Neil

-completely revised his coaching syllabus,
+revised his coaching syllabus to also

 produces Black Belts

-and Champions
+and Amateur Champions

 of the highest standards.

-( Pict Above : Neil working
+( Pict Above : Neil working Matthews on

-Mark on the Pads
+the Pads

-the H.Q. of the Japanese Kickboxing Federation)
+at the H.Q. of the Japanese Kickboxing

 |